 With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

-three years ago i bought a trailer to get my son to our swimming-place or to the nice playground that's a bit more far away than the small one around ...
+three years ago i bought a trailer to get my son to our swimming-place or to the nice playground that's a bit more far away than the small ...

-i got myself an old crappy bike and cut it in two halves along the black line.EDIT: If you want to build this make sure you use an old bike made from ...
+i got myself an old crappy bike and cut it in two halves along the black line.EDIT: If you want to build this make sure you use an ...

-the next thing was to construct the front frame. i thought that bigger would be better so it became 100 by 100 cm. this was not a good idea, but more ...
+the next thing was to construct the front frame. i thought that bigger would be better so it became 100 by 100 cm. this was not a good ...

 first test assembly: looked good :-)

 now to the rear part of the cargobike. i took the handlebar's pivot from the old bike, welded it to a steel tube and then welded the steel ...

 the inner tube of the handlebar's pivot gets welded to the front frame and then i did a ...